cp2k/cp2k/src/grid/README.md

 ## The .task files

-For debugging all collocations by the reference backend can be written to .task files.
-To enable this feature edit the following line in [grid_ref_collocate.c](ref/grid_ref_collocate.c):
+For debugging all collocations by the CPU backend can be written to .task files.
+To enable this feature edit the following line in [grid_cpu_collocate.c](cpu/grid_cpu_collocate.c):

 ```C
 // Set this to true to write each task to a file.